nim-lang/Nim/doc/tut1.rst

   echo badname
   echo badext

-Unlike objects, fields of tuples never need to be exported, they are always public.
+Fields of tuples are always public, they don't need to be explicity marked to be exported, unlike for example fields in an object type.

 Reference and pointer types
 ---------------------------